pennlabs/penn-courses/frontend/chat/README.md

 ## Schedule views

-For a full schedule view or a confirmed schedule change, the agent can include a penn-schedule fenced JSON block in its reply.
-The chat consumes a version 1 block and renders it as a weekly calendar card.
+For a full schedule view or a confirmed schedule change, the agent emits a `penn-schedule` fenced JSON block in its reply.
+The chat consumes a version 1 block and renders it as a weekly calendar card, with days as columns and time as rows.
+Primary schedule requests use a dedicated lookup that returns only the schedule selected as primary in Penn Course Plan for that semester.
 Its sections and breaks use the same meeting_times strings returned by the schedule tools, so the calendar reads the assistant's text without a separate response field.
 An incomplete block is held back while streaming; a completed block that does not match the format remains visible as